HitOdessit/hitodessit.github.io/source/_posts/2015-06-16-coding-habits-seven-ineffective-coding-habits-of-many-programmers-short-summary.markdown

 {% endblockquote %}
 Do NOT test methods, **test classes**.
 A test case should be just that: it should correspond to a single case.

-PS: I do recommend to watch full talk, 'cos it contains much more information that presented in this short summary.
+PS: I do recommend to watch full talk, because it contains much more information that presented in this short summary.